 How to convert BEP20 tokens to ERC20 tokens

 There are multiple ways that someone can convert/swap their BEP20 type token to an ERC20 one, or vice-versa, and these cross-chain bridging methods either handle it in a centralized way or utilize smart contracts.
 Generally speaking, it doesn’t matter which wallet you use, but most people either use Trust wallet or Metamask, to make use of their convenient wallet connecting features with platforms that utilize smart contracts.
+However you should keep in mind the downsides that accompanies this type of services: they typically have a high hidden costs and there is a risk that your funds will be stolen or lost.

 2. AnySwap: This is a pretty simple and straightforward cryptocurrency bridging platform, where you’d simply connect your wallet, select the token you’d like to swap, the network it’s on, then select on which network you’d like to receive them on, and in this case it would be from BSC to Ethereum, swapping your BEP20 token to an ERC20, or vice-versa.
 One thing to consider here is to see the fee that’ll be taken when the swap happens, as well as if there’s even enough liquidity for the pair you want to utilize.